-1 Cf. the final words of Adalbert von Chamisso's poem "Sweet friend, thou gazest on me with amaze," from the Cycle, "Woman's love and life," which have been immortally rendered in Schumann's accompaniment, especially in the repetition "Thy likeness looks at me-thy likeness!"
+&lt;sup>1 Cf. the final words of Adalbert von Chamisso's poem, "Sweet friend, thou gazest on me with amaze," from the Cycle, "Woman's love and life," which have been immortally rendered in Schumann's accompaniment, especially in the repetition "Thy likeness looks at me-thy likeness!"

-It is an urge or impulse to sexual activity (or manifestation or expression) which has its seat, i.e., its initial origin, and its irradiations not only in the genitals, but in the whole body and the whole psychic personality.
-Hence its power is almost supreme, almost divine, and extends far beyond its specific province.
-Let us only consider one example of that power: the incalculable influence of the sexual impulse on Art in all its forms (Erotica.)
+As will be observed I use the terms urge or impulse in the narrower specialised extends far beyond its specific province.
+Let us only consider one example of that power: the incalculable influence of the sexual impulse on Art in all its forms.
+(Erotica.)

-The sexual impulse, in all its manifestations, is largely dependent on the activity of the sex glands, and not only on their external secretions (sperm and egg cells), but especially on their internal secretions or hormones.
+The sexual impulse, in all its manifestations, is largely dependent on the activity of the sex glands, and not only in their external secretions (sperm and egg cells), but especially on their internal secretions or hormones.